 California's national parks like Sequoia/King's Canyon, Joshua Tree and Yosemite are facing a potentially rough road ahead when it comes to boosting their annual number of smog-free days.

-Whatever transpires in California over the coming months in the fight to uphold stringent emissions standards, it's worth noting that there are national parks in other states where ozone is less of an issue.
+It's worth noting that there are national parks in other states where ozone is less of an issue.
 They exist!
 As study co-author Rudik tells Scientific American, there are "plenty" of parks where visitors — particularly city-escaping urbanites — can breath a bit easier knowing that they're not inhaling ozone.
 Two low-ozone wilderness areas mentioned by Rudik include Olympic National Park in Washington state and Montana's majestic Glacier National Park.

 If you're curious about the air quality situation in a national park that you're planning to visit, 48 of them have handy-dandy Park Air Profiles compiled by the the National Park Service.
 Judging from a cursory look at the profiles, intrepid clean air-seekers might want to consider booking a trip to Alaska's massive (and massively remote) Denali National Park.
 For those looking to stick to the contiguous United States, Petrified Forest National Park (Arizona), Arches National Park (Utah), Grand Teton National Park (Wyoming) and Voyageurs National Park (Minnesota) are among the parks known to have "relatively" or "moderately" good air quality.